 Michael Kudravetz focuses his practice on patent litigation before the U.S. International Trade Commission (ITC).
-He has experience in a wide array of Section 337 investigation work, including pre-filing preparation and counseling, discovery and motions practice, briefing, and witness preparation.
+He has experience in a wide array of Section 337 investigation work, including pre-filing preparation and counseling, discovery and motions practice, and pre-trial and trial strategy and advocacy.
 Mr. Kudravetz has handled numerous cases involving a variety of electrical, mechanical, and chemical technologies.

-Mr. Kudravetz also litigates cases in federal district court, and he has worked on pro bono disability appeals claims for veterans.
+Mr. Kudravetz also litigates cases in federal district courts and has worked on pro bono disability appeals claims for veterans and landlord-tenant cases

 - Advanced Micro Devices, Inc. v.
 S3 Graphics Co., Ltd. (D. Del.).
 Represented defendant S3 Graphics in patent ownership dispute.
-Plaintiff moved to dismiss case after initial briefing.
+Plaintiff moved to dismiss case after initial briefing and preliminary hearing.

 - Certain Probe Card Assemblies and Certain Tested DRAM and NAND Flash Memory Devices, 337-TA-621 (ITC).
-Represented respondent Phicom Corporation and subsidiary in patent litigation against FormFactor, Inc. The Commission found no violation of Section 337.
+Represented respondent Phicom Corp. and a subsidiary in patent litigation against FormFactor, Inc. The Commission found no violation of Section 337.

 - Certain Refrigerators, 337-TA-632 (ITC).
-Represented respondent LG Electronics, Inc. and subsidiaries in patent litigation against Whirlpool Corporation.
+Represented respondent LG Electronics, Inc. and subsidiaries in patent litigation against Whirlpool Corp.
 The Commission found no violation of Section 337.

 - American Bar Association (Intellectual Property Law Section)

 - ITC Trial Lawyers Association

 - Coauthor.
 "Court May Exclude Evidence of Licensing Revenue Despite Potential Impact on Obviousness," LES Insights, Jan.
 20, 2015.